 Lightly butter a 2 1/2 pint pudding basin.

-Stir the flour, mixed spice, and cinnamon together in a very large mixing bowl.
-Add the suet, sugar, lemon and orange zest, breadcrumbs, nuts and stir again until all the ingredients are well mixed.
+In a very large mixing bowl, stir the flour, mixed spice, and cinnamon together.
+Add the suet, sugar, breadcrumbs, and almonds, and stir again until all the ingredients are well mixed.
 Add the marinated dried fruits and stir again.

-Beat the eggs lightly in a small bowl then stir quickly into the dry ingredients.
+In a small bowl, beat the eggs lightly, then stir quickly into the dry ingredients.
 The mixture should have a fairly soft consistency.

 Spoon the mixture into the greased pudding basin, gently pressing the mixture down with the back of a spoon.
-Cover with a double layer of greaseproof paper or baking parchment, then a layer of aluminum foil and tie securely with string wrapping the string around the basin, then loop over the top and then around the bowl again.
-This will form a handle which will be useful when removing the pudding from the steamer.
+Cover with a double layer of greaseproof paper or baking parchment, then a layer of aluminum foil.
+Tie securely with string, wrapping the string around the basin, then loop over the top and then around the bowl again.
+This will form a handle, which will be useful when removing the pudding from the steamer.

-Place the pudding in a steamer set over a saucepan of simmering water and steam the pudding for 7 hours.
+Set a steamer over a saucepan of simmering water, place the pudding in the steamer, and steam the pudding for 7 hours.
 Make sure you check the water level frequently, so it never boils dry.
 The pudding should be a dark brown color when cooked.
-The pudding is not a light cake but instead is a dark, sticky and dense sponge.

-Remove the pudding from the steamer, cool completely.
-Remove the paper, prick the pudding with a skewer and pour in a little extra brandy.
+Remove the pudding from the steamer and cool completely.
+Remove the paper, prick the pudding with a skewer in a few places, and pour in a little extra brandy.